Activision Blizzard worker organization

-ABK Workers Alliance is a group of organized workers from video game company Activision Blizzard.
+ABK Workers Alliance (ABK standing for "Activision-Blizzard-King") is a group of organized workers from video game company Activision Blizzard.
 Formed in response to a July 2021 state lawsuit against the company for harassment and discriminatory work practices, the worker advocacy group A Better ABK organized walkouts and demonstrations against the company's policy and practices.
 The quality assurance workers of subsidiary Raven Software went on strike in December after part of the team was fired.
 The striking workers announced their union as the Game Workers Alliance in late January 2022 and offered to end the strike pending their union's recognition.

 Background

 California's Department of Fair Employment and Housing sued Activision Blizzard in July 2021 with claims of having fostered a toxic "frat boy" work culture in which women were routinely subject to harassment and discrimination.
 The company's dismissive response upset employees, who sought to see the company's workplace issues addressed.
 Activision Blizzard, worth $65 billion, employs about 10,000 people.
 A Better ABK, a worker advocacy group, formed in response to the allegations to push for company change.